metabrainz/messybrainz-labs/README.md

 To host the static files in a docker container:

-docker run --name messybrainz-output -v `pwd`/html:/usr/share/nginx/html:ro -d nginx
+docker run --name messybrainz-output -p 80:80 -v `pwd`/html:/usr/share/nginx/html:ro -d nginx

 To get a DB prompt: